 Unjustified Reasons to End a Lease Early in Texas

-While these above situations present legal reasons for a tenant to break a lease, there are plenty of other, common excuses that are not legally justified.
+While these above situations present legitimate and legally recognized reasons for a tenant to break a lease, there are plenty of other, common excuses that are not legally justified.
 Such reasons include:

 - Moving in with a partner